sambryo/free/README.md

 To request that your account be added, please submit a Pull Request updating `list.csv`.

-Rows should be in alphabetical username order (case sensitive) and expiry dates no more than 1 year in advance.
-Submit a new PR in a year's time to renew.

 The "note" in the CSV should be short, please add more description in your PR in case you think justification or explanation is needed.